arjunachari12/UKC-Express-Deploy/ukc-docker/README.md

 **Congratulations!
 UKC is now running.**

 ## 1.2.
 Next Steps
-After installation, you can try some of these:
+After installation, you can try some of these tasks:
 1. [Explore the web interface](./#webint)
 1. [Create and activate a client](./#ukcclient)
 1. [Integrate UKC with your system](./#integration)